RenderKit/embree/doc/src/api.md

 Upgrading from Embree 3 to Embree 4
 ===================================

+This section summarizes API changes between Embree 3 and Embree4.
+Most of these changes are motivated by having a consistent API that works properly for the CPU and GPU.

-- User geometries have to return valid=-1 when a hit was found, or valid=0 when no hit was found.
+- User geometries callbacks get an valid vector as input to identify valid and invalid rays.
+In Embree 3 the user geometry callback just had to update the ray hit members when an intersection was found and perform no operation otherwise.
+In Embree 4 the callback additionally has to return valid=-1 when a hit was found, and valid=0 when no hit was found.
+This allows Embree to properly pass the new hit distance to the ray tracing hardware only in the case a hit was found.

-- For best performance geometry masks should just use 7 mask bits only.
+- Embree supports 32 bit ray masks for geometry masking.
+On the CPU using any of the 32 bits yields the same performance.
+The Xe ray tracing hardware only supports 8 bit masks, thus Embree has to emulate the 32 bit masking.
+For that reason the lower 7 mask bits are hardware accelerated and fast, while the mask bits 7-31 require some software intervention and using them reduces performance.

-- The default geometry mask got changed from 0xFFFFFFFF to 0x1
+- The default ray mask for some geometry got changed from 0xFFFFFFFF to 0x1 to get best performance on ray tracing hardware.

-- The API include folder got renamed from embree3 to embree4
+- The API include folder got renamed from embree3 to embree4, to be able to install Embree 3 and Embree 4 side by side, without having conflicts in API folder.

+- The geometry object of Embree 4 is a host side only object, thus accessing it during rendering from the GPU is not allowed.
+Thus all API functions that take an RTCGeometry object as argument cannot get used during rendering.
+Thus in particular the `rtcGetGeometryUserData(RTCGeometry)` call cannot get used, but there is an alternative function `rtcGetGeometryUserData(RTCScene scene,uint geomID)` that should get used instead.

+- The `rtcInterpolate` function is forbidden to get used on the GPU.
+For most primitive types the vertex data interpolation is anyway a trivial operation, and an API call just introduces overheads.
+On the CPU that overhead is acceptable, but on the GPU it is not.
+The rtcInterpolate function does not know the geometry type it is interpolating over, thus its implementation on the GPU would contain a large switch statement for all potential geometry types.

+- Embree 3 allows to use `rtcIntersect` recursivaly from a user geometry or intersection filter callback to continue a ray inside an instantiated object.
+In Embree 4 using `rtcIntersect` recursively is disallowed on the GPU but still supported on the CPU.
+To properly continue a ray inside an instantiated object use the new `rtcForwardIntersect1` function.

+- Embree 4 does not support subdivision surfaces on the GPU, but on the CPU.

+- Embree 4 does not implement the collision detection `rtcCollide` feature for the GPU.

+- Embree 4 does not implement point queries on the GPU.

 \pagebreak